HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/conversion.md

 ## Incoming Rich Text

-Incoming Rich Text is the Rich Text JSON specified on the request body as the value of a Rich Text field.
+Incoming Rich Text is the Rich Text JSON specified on the request body as the value of a `richtext` field.

 The following table is a matrix for submitted types together with its supported `createAdditional` switches and how it's stored as.